abe33/widjet/README.md

 |`unless`| A predicate that will make the widget apply when it returns `false`.
 The function receives the target `element` as the sole argument but can completely ignores it.<br/><br/>Example: `{unless: () => someCondition}`|
 |`media`| Either a boolean, a function or an object with a `min` and/or `max` properties.
 Contrary to the `if` and `unless` options, the `media` option will determine the activation state of the widget, given it was initialized according to the `if` and `unless` options.
 If an object is passed, the `min` and `max` values are tested against the window's width as generally done with CSS media queries.<br/><br/>Example: `{media: {min: 768, max: 1024}}`|
 |`targetFrame`| A selector to target a specific `iframe` in the page, this will allow a parent page to apply widgets on the content of a hosted frame, useful for editor's like that relies on frames.
 In the case the option is specified, all the events defined in the `on` option will be listened on the frame's `contentWindow` and `contentDocument`.<br/><br/>Example: `{targetFrame: '#frame-id'}`|

+Any option that is not in the list above will be collected and passed to the widget as its options.

+A widget can't be applied twice on the same element.
+This is ensured by adding a specific class to the widget's element that marks the element as handled.
+When the widget is disposed, the class is removed and the element can be targeted again.